trinsic-id/v2-sdk/docs/guide/issuance.md

         Issuer->>API: Call [Create Offer]
         API-->>Issuer: [Credential Offer]
         Issuer->>Holder: Present [Credential Offer]
-        Holder->>API: [Accept Offer]
+        Holder->>API: Call [Accept Credential]
-        API->>API: Exchange credential offer
+        API->>API: Exchange [Credential Offer]
         note over API: Holder's wallet adds binding information<br/>and submits the proof to the Issuer's wallet<br/>for final issuance
         API-->>Holder: [Verifiable Credential]
     ```

 ## Credential exchange methods

-Once you have created the Verifiable Credential (or Credential Offer), it should be shared with the user.
-There are few different ways to achieve this:
+Once the Verifiable Credential (or Credential Offer) is created, it can be shared with the user.
+There are few different ways to approach this exchange:

 ### Manually, using the Branded Studio

-:   This method is the easiest and useful if you'd like to use the Branded Studio to manually issue a credential to the user.
-To accomplish this, log in to your studio (you can get the URL from the main Dashboard page) and go to Issue using the left-hand menu.
+:   If you want to manually issue a credential to a user using the Branded Studio, this method is the easiest and most useful.
+    Simply log in to your studio (the URL can be found on the main Dashboard page) and navigate to the 'Issue' option in the left-hand menu.
-    Then select the template you'd like to use to issue a credential, and fill in the user's details, including the user's email.
-Once done, the credential will be sent to the user and they will recieve an email notification.
+    Choose the desired template for issuing the credential and provide the user's details, including their email address.
+    Once completed, the credential will be sent to the user, who will receive an email notification.
     !!! note ""

         Use this method to send yourself a credential and get some test data in your wallet.